Suggested Courses

 Political Science 305: Elections and Voting Behavior

-Psychological and social components of voting behavior, current electoral trends, role of voters in the governing process.
+Analyzes the psychological and social components of voting behavior, current electoral trends, and the role of voters in the governing process.

 Political Science 373: Introduction to Survey Research

-Theory and practice of survey research; planning, sampling, questionnaire construction, interviewing, content analysis, machine tabulation, analysis of data.
+Explores the theory and practice of survey research; planning, sampling, questionnaire construction, interviewing, content analysis, machine tabulation, and analysis of data.
 This course is cross-listed with Journalism 373 and Urban Research Planning 373.

 This course offers the opportunity to apply many things learned in the classroom to the professional world and to apply things learned in the professional world to a student’s liberal arts education.
 Interning will introduce students to the professional world of political organizations giving them the chance to enhance professional skills, build a network of contacts, and explore possible career choices.
 This class stresses active reflection, self-assessment, and the honing of critical thinking and writing.